Mintbase/Grants-Program/applications/skynet-substrate-integration.md

 ---

 For this grant, we seek the support of the Mintbase for doing an initial build-out of Skynet functionality.
-The Skynet Labs team (formerly Nebulous, creators of the Sia blockchain network) have extensive experience in blockchain development, but have much less experience in Rust and the Polkadot ecosystems.
+The Skynet Labs team (formerly Nebulous, creators of the Sia blockchain network) have extensive experience in blockchain development, but have much less experience in Rust and the Mintbase ecosystems.
 We would view this as an opportunity to build out support for many of the Skynet primitives and utility functions while working to find the most developer friendly way of exposing those to applications building with Substrate.

 For more information on Skynet and our SDKs, see our [support guide](http://support.skynetlabs.com/) and our [SDK documentation](http://siasky.net/docs/).